 - Provide plenty of muscular and ligament attachment points that help to produce a wide variety of facial expressions, like frowning and smiling.
 These attachments are also vital for chewing, swallowing, and speech.

-Anatomy of the Facial Bones
+Anatomy of the Facial Skeleton

 The facial skeleton or viscerocranium is formed by the 14 bones mentioned above.
 Except for the mandible, these bones are joined by sutures via synarthrodial or immovable joints.
 Here is a basic outline for the bones of the face:

 Facial Bones Mnemonic

-The following sentence, holding the acronyms of all the 8 types of facial bones, will be an easy way to remember their names.
+The following sentence, holding the acronyms of all 8 types of facial bones, will be an easy way to remember their names.

 My Mouth’s Palate Never Liked Zucchini In Vinegar.